cheeyeo/cheeyeo.github.io/about.md

 After freelancing, he managed to gain full-time employment in various IT companies and corporations in the UK.

-He has over 17 years commercial experience in developing and delivering bespoke software systems.
+He has over 18 years commercial experience in developing and delivering bespoke software systems.

 His main area of experience is in software development and design, with the following expertise:

-* Object-oriented programming languages such as python; ruby; java
+* Object-oriented programming languages such as python; ruby; go-lang; java
 * Web frameworks such as Rails; Flask; FastAPI
 * API and backend development
 * Cloud enginnering on platforms such as AWS; GCP